yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 For all other vendors like PowerVR, Vivante, etc: don't even try.
 These vendors provide such poor quality drivers that support is out of the question.

-We’re working hard in improving GPU compatibility, adding the required changes needed to boot within the limitations set by the vendors.
+We’re working hard on improving GPU compatibility, adding the required changes needed to boot within the limitations set by the vendors.

 CPU emulation still uses the Dynarmic JIT, instead of native code execution.
 This allows us to run 32-bit games like `Mario Kart 8 Deluxe`, but is slow for 64-bit games.